-Prerequisite: Concurrent enrollment in CIS Lab.
-Course Advisories: CIS 1 with a grade of "C" or "CR" or better; ability to keyboard at 30 words per minute.
-Provides an in-depth study of the functions of the word processing program.
+Course Advisories: CIS 1 with a grade of "C" or "CR" or better; ability to keyboard at 30 wpm.
+Provides an indepth study of the functions of the word processing program.
 Students will learn how to use basic and advanced program features to create and design business documents.
-Repeatable 2 times.
 Three hours lecture, one hour lab weekly by arrangement.